 |Codeforces Round #558 (Div.
 2)|

-This problem is same as the previous one, but has larger constraints.
+This problem is same as the next one, but has smaller constraints.

-Print a single integer — the number of pairs of wires that are intersecting.
+Print a single integer $$$x$$$ — the largest possible streak of days.